equalitie/deflect/README.md

 This monitoring will be performed by Nagios, Shinken or a similar software, to be determined.

+Key monitored components include:

+- a ping of all servers involved in the infrastructure;
+- the HTTP response time of all edges;
+- whether or not edges configuration is up-to-date with the configuration on the controller;
+- the validity of TLS certificates on edges for all protected websites.

 ### Static log analysis

 This component installs software to produce static HTML pages containing